-Modern and early modern South Asia; Islam in South Asia; the performing arts in northern India; cultural and intellectual history; sound studies; colonial and anti-colonial thought.
+Modern and early modern South Asia; Islam and Muslim societies; the performing arts; sound studies; cultural and intellectual history; colonial and anti-colonial thought; decolonization.

 Arabic, French, German, Persian, Portuguese, Urdu/Hindi